fhirbase/fhirbase-plv8/docs/overview.md

 -- Execution time: 7198.355 ms
 ```

-Search works without indexing, but search query would be slow
+Search works without indexing but search query would be slow
 on any reasonable amount of data.
-So fhirbase has group of indexing functions:
+So FHIRbase has a group of indexing functions:

 * index_search_param(resourceType, searchParam)
 * drop_index_search_param(resourceType, searchParam)